accordproject/techdocs/website/versioned_docs/version-0.12.0/spec-packaging.md

 The `cicero` property of a template specifies the following metadata:
 - template: must either be `clause` for a clause template or `contract` for a contract templates
 - language: the implementation language for the logic of the language.
 Current supported values are `ergo` or `javascript`
-- version: the compatability statement with a Cicero engine version.
+- version: the compatibility statement with a Cicero engine version.
 This is an npm [semver](https://semver.npmjs.com) specification.

 Note that additional properties such as locales and jurisdictions may be added as future needs arise.